samuel-lucas6/DoubleSec/README.md

 # DoubleSec
 DoubleSec is a simple, double-paranoid encryption library inspired by [TripleSec](https://keybase.io/triplesec/).
 It encrypts data with XChaCha20 and AES-CTR to account for a future compromise of one of these ciphers.

 To make things simple, you just need to pass in a message and a password or shared secret.
 DoubleSec derives keys using Argon2id when using a password and salted BLAKE2b when using a shared secret.
-Then HMAC-SHA512 and BLAKE2b-512 are used to authenticate the ciphertext and headers.
+Then HMAC-SHA512 and keyed BLAKE2b-512 are used to authenticate the ciphertext and headers.

 ## FAQ
 ### Why would I use cascade encryption?
 Example use cases include storing data for a long period of time and sharing data with a remote server, meaning you cannot guarantee that that data will ever be deleted.
 In these scenarios, cascade encryption arguably provides an additional layer of protection.
 However, [many](https://blog.cryptographyengineering.com/2012/02/02/multiple-encryption/) argue that it solves a problem that *mostly* does not exist.
 When you need speed, you should avoid cascade encryption.

 ### Why should I use this library?
 Because it improves on [TripleSec](https://keybase.io/triplesec/) in several respects.
-For instance, XChaCha20 is used instead of XSalsa20, Argon2id is used instead of scrypt, stronger password hashing parameters are used, the authentication tags are in the typical position, and BLAKE2b is faster than HMAC-SHA3.
+For instance, XChaCha20 is used instead of XSalsa20, Argon2id is used instead of scrypt, stronger password hashing parameters are used, the authentication tags are in the typical position, and keyed BLAKE2b-512 is faster than HMAC-SHA3.

 ### Is this provably secure?
 As noted by the authors of [TripleSec](https://keybase.io/triplesec/), there is not an exact proof of security for cascade encryption using stream ciphers.
 However, the consensus is that this encryption can only be broken if all of the algorithms are broken.
-Both HMAC-SHA512 and BLAKE2b would have to be broken in order to malleate a message, meaning DoubleSec has IND-CCA2 security.
+Both HMAC-SHA512 and keyed BLAKE2b-512 would have to be broken in order to malleate a message, meaning DoubleSec has IND-CCA2 security.

 ### Is there a streaming interface?
 Not at the moment.
 This might be worked on in the future.
 However, if you want speed, then you should avoid cascade encryption.